 How far in advance should I make boarding reservations?

-We recommend calling at least two months in advance for all major holidays and one month in advance when school is out of session.
+We recommend calling at least two months in advance for all major holidays and spring break and one month in advance for weekend and summer boarding.
 If your plans should change in the meantime, just call us at least three days in advance to cancel your reservation.
 This allows us to call someone on our waiting list and accommodate another guest.

 What is included with the boarding fee?

 We have kennel care staff on site 7 days a week from 6:30 AM until 8:30 PM.
-Your dog is let out to potty first thing in the morning and last thing at night as well as 4 additional potty opportunities though out the day.
+Your dog is let out to potty first thing in the morning and last thing at night and has additional potty opportunities throughout the day.
 Your dog is escorted to and from an outdoor potty run on leash by a human.
-You dog will be fed their own food 1, 2, or 3 times a day – you tell us how many times and your dog will have access to fresh water during the day.
+Your dog will be fed their own food 1, 2, or 3 times a day – you tell us how many times and your dog will have access to fresh water during the day.
 We will administer your dog’s medications on their specific schedule (for more information about medications see below).
 We wash food and water bowls after each use.
 We have a refrigerator available for cold food and medication.
 Our facility is monitored by a security system and cameras and the owner lives on site.

 What kind of activities can my dog participate in while they are boarding?